TIMELINE: Here's when much-needed rainfall arrives in Bay Area this weekend

 SAN FRANCISCO (KGO) -- Storm season is upon us.
-Rain arrives in the Bay Area early Sunday morning with a level 1 storm on the ABC7 Exclusive Storm Impact Scale.
+Rain arrives in the Bay Area possibly late Saturday night into early Sunday morning with a level 1 storm on the ABC7 Exclusive Storm Impact Scale.

 LIVE: Track rain in San Francisco Bay Area with Live Doppler 7